gabrielle-design/gabrielle-design/README.md

 - 👋 Hi, I’m @gabrielle-design
 - 👀 I’m interested in python,rstudio,matlab,and octave
+- 👀 I Specialize in cleaning of data , data visualization and analysis
 - 🌱 I’m currently learning rstudio
 - 💞️ I’m looking to collaborate on proyects of finance and economics
 - 📫 How to reach me